 Detergents Regulations

-Mr Stewart reported that the AISE Detergents WG had met on 4 June having previously meet with the consultant that is drafting the proposals for the review of the regulations.
-AISE had feed in the Industry position on issues such as preservative labelling, testing laboratories based in the EU, fragrance allergen labelling and digitalisation.
+Mr Stewart reported that the AISE Detergents WG had met on 4 June having previously met with the consultant that is drafting the proposals for the review of the regulations.
+AISE had fed in the Industry position on issues such as preservative labelling, testing laboratories based in the EU, fragrance allergen labelling and digitalisation.

 Mr Stewart added that there was a new contact, Sally Roberts, at HSE for the GB regulations.